 Webmail, or web-based email, is portable and accessible anywhere that has an internet connection because the application that sends and reads your mail is accessed on a website from your browser.
-Examples of webmail we offer are Roundcube, Horde, and SquirrelMail and can all be accessed at fastdomain.com/webmail.
+Examples of webmail we offer are Roundcube and Horde and can be accessed at fastdomain.com/webmail.

 A few advantages of using webmail to access your email are:

 - Portable and accessible anywhere.

 - Great if you can’t install software on your work or school computer.